 InterlockedExchange

-instead of InterlockedCompareExchangeRelease
+instead of InterlockedCompareExchangeRelease?

 Exercise:

-In the final version of LazyInitialize
+In the final version of LazyInitialize, are the variables

-and temp_b
+temp_a and temp_b really necessary,

 or are they just leftovers from previous attempts at fixing